Macartney-Christopher/5-Axis-Camera-Position-Control/Mechanical.md

 ## Assembling In SolidWorks
 ### Assembly
-&nbsp;&nbsp;&nbsp;When assembling mechanical parts it is to your advantage to include screws, nuts, and other ignored components.
-All CAD files for common pieces can be found on McMaster-Carr's website with many options.
-Ignoring to include the screws can lead to possible collisions with parts or even worse, a camera.
+&nbsp;&nbsp;&nbsp;When assembling mechanical parts it is to your advantage to include screws, nuts, and other typically ignored components.
+All CAD files the nuts, screws, and bearings can be found on McMaster-Carr's website with many options for thread, pitch, head, etc. Ignoring to include the screws can lead to possible collisions with parts or even worse, a camera.
 For a project like this one it may be advantageous to have a second assembly in which you can include the components to be printed.
 Often, when printing, offsets and chamfers are required depending on the printer's quality.
-A second assembly helps visualize the offsets and where you might be missing others.
+A second assembly helps visualize the offsets and where you might be missing some.